 Wills, Trusts & Probate Team

-The Wills and Probate Team currently provides expert legal advice on the preparation amendment and updating of Wills.
+The Wills and Probate Team currently provide expert legal advice on the preparation amendment and updating of Wills.

 We also have sister companies with financial advisors and tax experts to provide you with a comprehensive and bespoke service for the preparation of your Will, financial advice and tax planning.